Civil and Human Rights Law Clinic

 Information for Students

-The Civil and Human Rights Law Clinic teaches students professional skills as they contribute to the advancement of civil and human rights in the United States and abroad.
+The CHRL Clinic teaches students professional skills as they contribute to the advancement of civil and human rights in the United States and abroad.
 The goal of this course is to introduce students to the practice of law in the context of international and domestic human and civil rights advocacy.
 It focuses on developing basic lawyering skills like client interviewing and counseling that are transferable to practice in any field of law.
-At the same time, students get the opportunity to further hone their legal research and writing capabilities.
+At the same time, students get the opportunity to further hone their legal research, writing and advocacy capabilities.
 They learn to be highly competent, reflective legal practitioners through their work in the classroom and on simulations, as well as through their role in live cases and projects.
-Students collaborate with experienced civil and human rights activists engaged in ongoing litigation, advocacy, or research.
+Students collaborate with experienced civil and human rights activists engaged in ongoing litigation, advocacy, and research.

-- What does the IHR Clinic Docket look like?
+What does the CHRL Clinic Docket look like?

-Our Docket is composed of live cases and projects involving research, advocacy and/or litigation to advance human rights.
+The Docket is composed of live cases and projects involving research, advocacy and/or litigation to advance human rights.
 We often partner with domestic and international non-governmental organizations to address vanguard issues arising under international law.
 One such partner is Article 19, a U.K.-based NGO dedicated to promoting freedom of expression online, to whom Clinic students provide research and advocacy support at the intersection of technology and human rights.
 Another project involves partnering with Global Action on Gun Violence, an NGO created to use international law and relations to combat gun trafficking and violence in and outside the United States.
-Our domestic focus is largely on promoting civil rights in the District of Columbia in partnership with local counsel.
+The clinic's domestic agenda is dedicated to promoting civil rights in the District of Columbia in partnership with local counsel.
 In this respect, current and future clinic activities include fact-finding and reporting on human rights abuses in the District, as well legal representation of pro se litigants before the D.C.
 Office and Commission of Human Rights, and in Superior Court.
 Never a dull moment!

-If Clinic sounds like your thing and you meet the admission criteria described herein (i.e. you are a 2L or 3L who has taken International Law and are not signed up for more than 14 credits next semester or outside placement or work), just fill out and submit the Uniform Clinic Application on the Law School's student portal website (it’s under “Clinics”).
+If this Clinic sounds like your thing and you meet the admission criteria described herein (i.e. you are a 2L or 3L who has taken International Law and are not signed up for more than 14 credits next semester or outside placement or work), just fill out and submit the Uniform Clinic Application on the Law School's student portal website (it’s under “Clinics”).
 If this Clinic is your preference, make sure to rank it first (otherwise the chances of being admitted decrease significantly).
 Make sure you take the time to answer the essay questions carefully to help us learn more about you.
 Of course, preference must be given to 3Ls but qualified 2Ls are encouraged to apply for the spring semester.
-If space permits, we will admit qualified LL.M. students as well.
-Feel free to contact me at any time should you have any questions.
-I can be reached at [email protected]
+If space permits, we may admit qualified LLM students as well.
+Feel free to contact the Clinic Director, Arturo Carrillo, at any time should you have any questions.
+Professor Carrillo can be reached at [email protected].

 Time Commitment

 You can only sign up for 6 credits, so make sure you leave room in your schedule!
 You will not want to overcommit with other classes and activities during the semester you take the Clinic.
 (See next question.)
 As a rule, you will be required to work an average of 20 hours a week, at a minimum.
 Keep in mind that, as in private practice, you may be required to keep track of your hours.
-Your time for the Clinic will be divided among a range of activities centered on the weekly seminar classes, the out-of-class simulations that take place twice a semester, and the Docket work, which is more or less constant.
-Aside from the seminar classes, there is usually some flexibility in the scheduling of the simulations and Docket-related meetings.
+Your time for the Clinic will be divided among a range of activities centered on the weekly seminar classes and the Docket work, which is more or less constant, and the simulations.
+Aside from seminars, there is some flexibility in the scheduling of the simulations and Docket-related meetings.

 About Professor Arturo J. Carrillo